sftcd/openssl/esnistuff/README.md

 Most recent first...

+- When adding code to the lighttpd server to reload ESNI keys periodically, I realised I needed a way to ensure we don't just keep growing the internal table of ESNI keys.
+Could likely be done better, but for now, I've just defined a new function ``SSL_esni_server_flush_keys()`` that can be called before calling ``SSL_esni_server_enable()``.
+The latter function gets called once for each currently valid key.

 - I made a fork of [lighttpd](https://github.com/sftcd/lighttpd1.4) and have integrated ESNI with that.
 The main reason is that it'll likely be simpler/quicker to get something working with